Michael97/StackBasedMenuSystem/README.md

 ![MenuCreation](Editor/Resources/MenuCreation.PNG)

 - **Menu Name**: Enter a name here.
 This name will be used as both the new class name and the GameObject name.
+E.g, Input = PauseMenu, Output = PauseMenu
 - **Add to Menu Initialiser**: If set to True, this option updates the `MenuInitialiser.cs` script with the newly created menu.
 - **Close Type**: Defines how the GameObject will be closed (Options: Destroy, Hide, Disabled).
 - **Menu Type**: Sets the type of the menu.
 Configuring this correctly is crucial for the menu's intended behavior.
 - **Add Button Name**: Clicking this button prompts an input field where you can specify a name.
 A button with this name will be created, including a corresponding function within the menu script.
 The script will automatically link the button to the function via a listener.
+E.g, Input = ExitButton, Output = ExitButton
 - **Generate Script**: Generates the menu script and saves it to `Assets/Scripts/Menus`.
 - **Create and Save Prefab**: Generates a menu prefab, attaches the generated script, and saves it to `Assets/Prefabs/Menus`.